unlock-protocol/unlock/docs/docs/core-protocol/smart-contracts-api/Unlock.md

 function postLockUpgrade() external nonpayable
 ```

-Call executed by a lock after its version upgrade triggred by `upgradeLock` - PublicLock v12 &gt; v13 (mainnet): migrate an existing Lock to another instance of the Unlock contract
+Call executed by a lock after its version upgrade triggered by `upgradeLock` - PublicLock v12 &gt; v13 (mainnet): migrate an existing Lock to another instance of the Unlock contract

 _The `msg.sender` will be the upgraded lock_